SiyiP/linked-blog-starter-md/11 HEENT/SFP Oral Cavity and URT_Richardson.md

 malignant epithelial conditions of oral cavity
 1. squamous cell carcinoma of the lip = sun dmg, crust in the lower lip
 	1. lip carcinoma - invasive squamous - we see a rolled edge, perineural invasion means surgery is harder to do ):
+	2. overall think of this as a retromolar pad or a pad of something
-	2. limp draining ot submental and **upper lip to the preauricular node**
+	3. limp draining ot submental and **upper lip to the preauricular node**
 2. tongue carcinoma initial dx is 50% have pooz rgiona lymp nodes.
 	1. young females under 40 no risks are seen
 	2. tongue cancers - depth of invasion 1.5 will give lymph node dissection risk ):